 Sun Prairie Community Expo

-press release: Sun Prairie will host the annual Community Expo and Job Fair Friday, November 3, 2017 from 3:00 to 6:30 pm at Wisconsin Distributors, 900 Progress Way.
+press release: Sun Prairie, Wisconsin will host the annual Community Expo and Job Fair Thursday, November 1st, 2018 from 3:00 to 6:30 pm at the new Hilton Garden Inn, 1220 S. Grand Ave. in Sun Prairie.

 The event is free and open to the public, presented by the Sun Prairie Chamber of Commerce.